hackoregon/civic/packages/component-library/stories/pieChart.notes.md

 - Title
 - Subtitle
-- X-axis label
-- X-axis value format
-- Y-axis label
-- Y-axis value format
-- Data key
-- Data value
+- Use legend
-- Data series
+- Half doughnut
-- Data series labels
 - Data

 ## Custom

 The Custom story shows all possible properties that can be passed to the PieChart component for customization.
 Three additional properties are added to the properties listed in the Standard story.

-The Custom story also shows the use of a custom legend, which is a separate component.
+- Data label
+- Data value
+- Chart height
+- Chart width
+- Inner radius
+- Colors
+- Start angle
+- End angle

 ## Simple